Bureij: Incidents in the Israeli–Palestinian conflict

 On 11 March 2002, a mass round-up of Palestinians took place when tanks entered the Bureij refugee camp killing two people.
 An IDF raid on 6 December 2002 by Israeli tanks and helicopter gunships led to 10 people being killed.
 A UN investigation found that eight of those killed in the attack were unarmed civilians.
 Of those, two were UN employees.
 On 6 March 2004 an Israeli raiding force was ambushed and came under fire.

 An IDF raid on Bureij refugee camp in July 2007 by approximately 10 tanks and two bulldozers backed by helicopters was ambushed by members of Hamas's armed wing, the Izz ad-Din al-Qassam Brigades killing an IDF soldier.
 On 6 October 2007, Israeli forces breaking into the eastern part of the camp with the cover of Israeli aircraft led to armed clashes in the camp.

-An extra judicial assassination occurred on 27 February 2008 in the camp.
+An extrajudicial assassination occurred on 27 February 2008 in the camp.
 During the Israeli shelling of the Gaza Strip in January 2009 ten people were injured at a UN health centre in the Bureij refugee camp and four people killed with 16 others wounded in a market.